LOperateur/studyround-mobile-kmp/README.md

 To run the application, set the `TEAM_ID` in the Configuration files:

 1. In the codebase, navigate to the `iosApp/Configuration/` folder.
-2. Ask @mofeejegi for the iOS configuration files.
-3. Re-open the project in Android Studio.
+2. Re-open the project in Android Studio.
 It should show the registered iOS device in the `iosApp` run configuration.

 ## How to configure the iOS application